-Non-Domestic Rates, or Business Rates, collected by Local Authorities are the way that those who occupy non-domestic property contribute towards the cost of local services.
+Non-Domestic Rates, or business rates, collected by local authorities are the way that those who occupy non-domestic property contribute towards the cost of local services.
 Under the business rates retention arrangements introduced from 1st April 2013, authorities keep a proportion of the business rates paid locally.
 This provides a direct financial incentive for authorities to work with local businesses to create a favourable local environment for growth since authorities will benefit from growth in business rates revenues.
-The money, together with revenue from council tax payers, revenue support grant provided by the Government and certain other sums, is used to pay for the services provided by your local authority and other local authorities in your area.
+The money, together with revenue from council tax payers, revenue support grant provided by the Government and certain other sums, is used to pay for the services provided by local authorities in your area.
 Further information about the business rates system, including transitional and other reliefs, may be obtained at www.gov.uk.

-Apart from properties that are exempt from business rates, each non-domestic property has a rate-able value which is set by the valuation officers of the Valuation Office Agency (VOA), an agency of Her Majesty’s Revenue and Customs.
-They draw up and maintain a full list of all rate-able values, available on their website at www.voa.gov.uk.
-The rate-able value of your property is shown on the front of this bill.
+Apart from properties that are exempt from business rates, each non-domestic property has a rateable value which is set by the valuation officers of the Valuation Office Agency (VOA), an agency of Her Majesty's Revenue and Customs.
+They draw up and maintain a full list of all rateable values, available at gov.uk/government/organisations/valuation-office-agency.
+The rateable value of your property is shown on the front of your bill.
 This broadly represents the yearly rent the property could have been let for on the open market on a particular date.
-For the revaluation that came into effect on 1st April 2010, this date was set as 1st April 2008.
+For the revaluation that came into effect on 1st April 2017, this date was set as 1st April 2015.

 The valuation officer may alter the value if circumstances change.
 The ratepayer (and certain others who have an interest in the property) can appeal against the value shown in the list if they believe it is wrong.
 Full details on your rights of appeal are available from the Valuation Office Agency.
 Your billing authority can only backdate any business rates rebate to the date from which any change to the list is to have effect.